tdsmale/tdsmale.github.io/Jungian.md

 ## Composite Dichotomies.

 ### Temporality.
-- Future: Detached & Internal.
+- Future: Abstract & Internal.
 Apprehending what could be (N).
 - Present: Involved & External.
 Apprehending what is right now (S).

 ### Rationality.
-- Objective: Detached & External.
+- Objective: Abstract & External.
 Apprehending what is logically true or accurate (T).
 - Subjective: Involved & Internal.
 Apprehending what is emotionally true or accurate (F).

 ### Perception.